praekeltfoundation/platform-mnch/Onboarding/onboarding-part-2.md

 # Onboarding: Pt 2 - Profile Pregnancy Health

 This is the main onboarding flow that users interact with during onboarding.
-They are directed here to complete their profile for pregnancy health if they are pregnant, have a partner who is pregnant, or are curios about the content.
+They are directed here to complete their profile for pregnancy health if they are pregnant, have a partner who is pregnant, or are curious about the content.

 All content for this flow is stored in the ContentRepo.
 This stack uses the ContentRepo API to fetch the content, referencing it by the slug.
 A list of these slugs can be found at the end of this stack.